-Everything about Moab is absolutely epic.
-Epic landscapes, adventure activities, and the heat!
-Here are 9 essential tips for managing the heat and experiencing the best of Moab in the summer.
+I visited Moab in July and learned all the lessons about how hot it can truly get.
+Here are my 9 essential tips for managing the heat and experiencing the best of Moab in the summer.

-With landscapes straight out of an old-fashioned wild west movie, Moab is a bright red desert paradise!
+With landscapes straight out of an old-fashioned Wild West movie, Moab is a bright red desert paradise.

 This especially applies if you are hiking.
 Hiking in these kinds of temperatures can not only be uncomfortable, but potentially dangerous to your health.

 Getting out to start your daily activities around 6 or 7 am is ideal.
 This will give you plenty of time to enjoy the jaw-dropping outdoor scenery before the heat becomes too unbearable.
-Try to avoid hiking at all in the mid day to early afternoon, unless it is a short and not very strenuous hike.
+Try to avoid hiking at all in the mid-day to early afternoon, unless it is a short and not very strenuous hike.

 The other added benefit to getting out so early is beating the crowds.
 The earlier you access the hiking spots, the more you will have it to yourself.
 Who doesn’t love that?